iredmail/docs/en_US/iredadmin/2-iredadmin-pro.domain.ownership.verification.md

 added by normal domain admin require domain ownership verification by deafult, to ensure:

-* the newly added mail domain name is an valid domain name on internet
+* the newly added mail domain name is a valid domain name on internet
 * the domain admin have the required privileges in the domain to manage the email services